The first time Claudia Hall saw the house, she fell in love.

-Claudia and Jamie drove to the home the next day.
-Though Jamie was never one to show her feelings, Claudia could see her eyes light up when she saw the home.
-They met with Cuppa’s owner, Fiona.
+They drove to the home the next day.
+Though Jamie was never one to show her feelings, Claudia could see her eyes light up when she saw it.
+Outside stood Cuppa’s owner, Fiona.
 She was a short, round woman who wore baggy khaki capris and a bright yellow shirt with a glittery butterfly on the front.
-Fiona’s real estate agent was a woman with the eloquent name of Colleen Dubois.
-Colleen shook their hands and balanced on needle-thin stilettos.
-Her skirt suit was smart and red.
-A string of pearls draped low across her chest.
+Standing next to her was a woman in cherry red, her black bob as sharp as the lines on her skirt suit.
+Her name was Colleen Dubois, the real estate agent tasked with selling the cafe.

 “How did you find out about this place?”
 Fiona asked.
 Her voice was gravelly, smoke-filled.

 “Claudia came here for coffee yesterday and fell head over heels for it.”

 “Oh, how wonderful!
 I was hoping to get some traction from the letter and the sign out front.”
 Fiona said as she ushered them into the coffee house, which she shut down specifically for the occasion.